Where: Urubamba Valley, Peru

 Go there for: An unspoilt early morning view of the mist enshrouded monuments

-Machu Picchu is the most famous of all the Inca ruins in Peru.
-It’s a four hour train journey through spectacular scenery from the town of Cuzco to Aguas Calientes in the Urubamba Valley, or to 50 miles – the usual starting point for trekking along the Inca Trail to the ruins.
+Machu Picchu is the most famous of all the Inca ruins in Peru, and for many visitors to South America, the high point of their trip.
+It’s a four-hour train journey through spectacular scenery from the town of Cusco to Aguas Calientes in the Urubamba Valley, or to ’50 miles’ – the usual starting point for trekking along the Inca Trail to the ruins.

 What’s the history here?